As of the date of this article, I am using all of these passive investing strategies to build wealth and increase my net worth.

 I really like this aspect of Ground Floor investing which allows you to have an opportunity at least once a year to reevaluate your investments and pull out your money if necessary.

-Another major difference between Ground Floor and Lending Club is that Ground Floor’s loans are limited to real estate and are secured by their underlying real estate.
+Also, Ground Floor differs from Lending Club in that its loans are limited to real estate and are secured by their underlying real estate.

 So borrowers on Ground Floor take out loans specifically to rehabilitate a property or construct a new property.